 Palliative care is about maintaining and maximising quality of life.
-It is the medical specialty focused on relief of the pain, stress and other debilitating symptoms of serious illness.
+It is the medical specialty focused on relief of pain, stress and other debilitating symptoms of serious illness.
 Hospice care and hospice services are one group of services providing palliative care which may be provided at any time during a person's illness from the time of diagnosis onwards.
 Palliative care teams include specialist nurses, doctors and therapists.
-They may also be able to offer individualised respite care.
-There is a factsheet on 'Palliative Care' available from the Trust.
+There is a factsheet on 'Palliative Care' available from the Trust and you may also find our Emotional Support resource (available on our website and as a booklet) helpful.